Alexa173/CS-499/README.md

 [Artifact One](https://github.com/Alexa173/CS-499/tree/main/Artifact%20One)

 In my narrative, I discuss the enhancement process.
-You can access this below
+You can access this below.
+This will require you to download in order to view.

 [Milestone Two Narrative]()